arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 * Pair program with a teammate on a complicated feature instead allowing feedback only when PR is finished.
 * Try a feature toggle to prevent your unfinished work from affecting production (instead of keeping it on prod).
 Flipper is a nice gem for that, but you can simply start with an ENV var switch or hiding the feature on UI.
 * Try getting into a habit or reviewing commits post-merge.
-* Make approvals not mandatory - let the developer merge the PR right away and have it reviewd post factum.
+* Make approvals not mandatory - let the developer merge the PR right away and have it reviewed post factum.
 * Make PRs not mandatory — let the developer choose if he wants to develop in a PR or commit to master.
 * Encourage post factum improvements by reviewers instead of comments.
 * Make it clear which PR comments are blocking, and which are free to be addressed after merging the PR.